albemala/emoji-picker/README.md

 designer, developer or writer, Ejimo makes it easy to find the missing character you need.
 With over 3000 emojis and symbols available, Ejimo is the perfect tool for any project, social media strategy, article and presentation.

-😊 3000+ emojis and symbols available: smileys 😃, people 👥, animals 🐿️, food 🍄, objects 💡, arrows ⇒, letterŠ,
+😊 1800+ emojis and 17000+ symbols available: smileys 😃, people 👥, animals 🐿️, food 🍄, objects 💡, arrows ⇒, letterŠ,
 punctuation ⁈, and many more!

 ✏️️ Copy and paste easily: Just select the emoji or symbol you want, and copy it to your clipboard.
 It’s that easy!

-🔍 Fast search experience: Type any word or tag and Ejimo will show you all the matching emoji and symbols.
+🔍 Fast search experience: Type any word or keyword, and Ejimo will show you all the matching emoji and symbols.

 ☀️ Choose between a light and dark theme to match your mood or style.